DanAtkinson/Fuskr/README.markdown

 Version History
 ===============

+* 3.0 -
+ * Application templating rewritten using [AngularJS](https://angularjs.org/).
+* 2.7 -
+ * Reduced the permissions level greatly.
+Previously, Fuskr required that you give us access to all websites and all browsing activity, but we only care about your current tab.
+Google Chrome now has that ability, so we’ve reduced the permissions needed accordingly!
+ * Fixed an annoying bug where Fuskr wouldn’t work on some links that didn’t have numbers, and wouldn’t revert to the image url.
 * 2.6 -
  * You can now download images directly from the gallery page!
  * You can now view the page in a slideshow!